David A. Ibrahim MD

 Outside of his practice, Dr. Ibrahim enjoys traveling, cycling, weightlifting, spending time with family, football, basketball, and boating.

-Dr. Ibrahim is a member of the American Association of Hip and Knee Surgeons (AAHKS), American Academy of Orthopedic Surgeons (AAOS), Florida Orthopaedic Society (FOS), Florida Medical Association (FMA), American Medical Association (AMA), and the Washington State Orthopaedic Association (WSOA).
+Dr. Ibrahim is a member of the American Association of Hip and Knee Surgeons (AAHKS), American Academy of Orthopedic Surgeons (AAOS), Florida Orthopaedic Society (FOS), Florida Medical Association (FMA), American Medical Association (AMA), Western Orthopaedic Association (WOA), the Washington State Orthopaedic Association (WSOA).

 Dr. Ibrahim previously served as a tutor in his local community through programs such as “No Child Left Behind,” and as a teaching assistant for his medical school.